musesum/MuFlo/README.md

 ˚˚ { pos(x 0…1, y 0…1, z 0…1) angle(roll %360, pitch %360, yaw %360) mm(0…3000)})
 ```

-### Virtual Vehicles and Simulators

-In 2004, NASA put on a conference called [Virtual Iron Bird](https://www.nasa.gov/vision/earth/technologies/Virtual_Iron_Bird_jb.html) to encourage modeling of Spacecraft.
-One question was how to manage the dataflow between sensors and actuators.
-How does one simulate a vehicle?
-Or synchonize co-pilot controls?

-### Hand Pose for an AR/VR HUD
+### Hand Pose for an AR/VR Heads up Display

 DeepMuse uses a new menuing system with a focus on heads up displays.

 The original problem was translating a tablet inteface to a touch screen menu.

-The original DeepMuse synthezier had 2800 parameters mapped to a static template.
+The original DeepMuse synthesizer had 2800 parameters mapped to a static template.
 That template was then overlayed on a Wacom tablet.
 There were tradeoffs.
 Pro: The interface was static.
 So, the performer could develop some muscle memory.
-Con: you still had to shift your gaze, thus losing awarenes of your surroundings.
+Con: you still had to shift your gaze, thus losing awareness of your surroundings.

 Mixed reality presents a new problem: there are no devices to touch.
 Instead, you wave your hands with an imaginary baton.
 You become the conductor of a generative tree which anticipates your next move.
 Over time, gestures and generated controls converge and congeal; fostering a new kind of muscle memory.

 This is where Flo comes in: even though the flow graph is dynamic, the names remain fixed.
-As you develop muscle memory, your intent will be expressed as a kind of feeling; to be expressed as thoughtless gesture.
+Muscle memory emerges.
+You begin perform without thinking -- dancing the dance of ideas.